vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

   - Liquidates the Synth if the value of the collateral becomes inadequate
   - Takes profit in the form of the payout on redemption.
 The amount of payout is calculated based on the amount of Synth issued
-  - Takes profit by confiscating the collateral on liquidation, but helps Sponsors to avoid liquidations to maintain supply/liquidity of Synth
+  - Takes profit by confiscating the collateral via liquidation, but helps Sponsors to avoid liquidations to maintain supply/liquidity of Synth
   - Incurs operational expenses on maintaining infrastructure for issuance, re-issuance and liquidations